DancingGrumpyCat/onyx/README.md

 ### Scoring

+Before scoring begins, asynchronously, each player may remove any of their stacks of pieces.
+Removing stacks may increase your score due to the following rules.

 Each player scores a combination of their colors' scores, and the second player scores an additional 5 points.
 Score once for the color with the greater score and twice for the color with the lesser score.